Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

 \subsection{Consequences of the block structure on the correlation matrix}

 As explained in \cite[Chapter 3]{kurowicka2006uncertainty}, if $\X$ follows a multivariate Gaussian distribution with exchangeable dependence and correlation $\rho \in (-1,1)$, then $\Corr(\X)$ is positive definite if and only if $\rho > -1/(p-1)$.
 In terms of Kendall's tau, this constraint translates as $\tau > - (2/\pi) \mathrm{Arcsin}(1/(p-1))$.
 Assumption~\ref{as:structural} is weaker than exchangeable dependence, and even in the Gaussian setting with two groups of variables, it allows for \textit{arbitrary} negative correlation in the off-diagonal block.
+The results presented in this section are related to the results of~\cite{cadima2010eigenstructure} who study the eigenstructure of such block structured correlation matrices, but without giving precise constraint on the allowed values of the correlation. \cite{mcneil2022attainability} discuss attainability of Kendall's tau matrices in a general framework, i.e. without discussing the block structure specifically.

 \begin{proposition} Let $b_1, b_2 \geq 2$ be integers.
 Let $\rho_1, \rho_2, \rho_3 \in (-1, 1)$, and define the block matrix $M \in \Rb^{(b_1 + b_2)^2}$ with blocks of size $b_1$ and $b_2$ by